Most Active Stories

 Growing up as a Depression-era kid, Walt said he always felt better having more than one job at a time.
 And most of his career, he did.

-During his broadcasting years, he taught at UMKC, freelanced in advertising and political consulting, wrote books, a column for the Squire Newspaper and did a popular regular commentary for Channel 9 called “What Do You Say to That?”
+During his broadcasting years, he taught at UMKC, freelanced in advertising and political consulting, wrote books, a column for the Squire Newspaper and did a popular commentary for Channel 9 called “What Do You Say to That?”

 Alan Bal, one of Walt’s regular photographers at Channel 9, says Walt’s pieces made a difference to the people and places he covered.